yaodingyd/yaodingyd.github.io/_posts/2016-08-29-factory-pattern.md

     }
 ```

 So when we want a new instance, we just call `createX`, without `new`.
-There is no constructor function or class involved.
+There is no constructor function or 'class' involved.

+Factory pattern usually works great in the scenario to instantiate complex objects and lots of small objects or components with same properties.

-Factory also makes extending object possible, which is object composition.
+Factory also makes extending object possible, which is essentially object composition.
 This is why jQuery uses factory pattern to create use instance: use `$()` rather than `new $()`.
 Extending jQuery function is easy, becasue `jQuery.fn` is alias for `jQuery.prototype` and we just add more custom functions onto prototype.

 Concatenative inheritance is the process of copying the properties from one object to another, without retaining a reference between the two objects.
 It relies on JavaScript’s dynamic object extension feature.
 Cloning is a great way to store default state for objects: This process is commonly achieved using `Object.assign()`.
 Prior to ES6, it was common to use similar `.extend()` methods from Lodash, Underscore, or jQuery.